-This tree is fast growing, and naturally pest and disease resistant.
+This tree is naturally pest and disease resistant.
 It can tolerate a wide variety of soils and climates.
 Once established, it is drought tolerant.
 In fact, it has a long tap root that searches out its own water source.
 It's self-pollinating, which means it can fruit all by itself.
 However, it will produce more fruit with a second Fuyu to cross-pollinate with.

 Some nurseries advertise a tall height, then chop 1/3rd off.
 This reduces their shipping cost but leaves you with a stick that is shorter than you paid for.
 We prune your tree throughout its life... not just before shipping.
 This gives you more branches lower on the tree.
 Resulting in: Quicker production...More fruit at a safe picking height... and more fruit over the life of your tree.

 Enjoy a lifetime of sweet delicious fruit.
 Order your Fuyu Persimmon trees today, while they're still available.